Cisco Systems (NASDAQ:CSCO) Updates FY 2022 Earnings Guidance

 Cisco Systems (NASDAQ:CSCO – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $3.410-$3.460 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.420.
 The company issued revenue guidance of $52.56 billion-$53.06 billion, compared to the consensus revenue estimate of $52.71 billion.Cisco Systems also updated its Q3 2022 guidance to $0.850-$0.870 EPS.

 Cisco Systems (NASDAQ:CSCO – Get Rating) last posted its quarterly earnings results on Tuesday, February 15th.
-The network equipment provider reported $0.84 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.81 by $0.03.
-Cisco Systems had a return on equity of 30.95% and a net margin of 22.94%.
+The network equipment provider reported $0.84 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.81 by $0.03.
 The firm had revenue of $12.72 billion for the quarter, compared to the consensus estimate of $12.67 billion.
-During the same period in the previous year, the business earned $0.71 earnings per share.
-The company’s revenue for the quarter was up 6.4% compared to the same quarter last year.
-Analysts anticipate that Cisco Systems will post 3.09 EPS for the current year.
+Cisco Systems had a net margin of 22.94% and a return on equity of 30.95%.
+The company’s revenue for the quarter was up 6.4% on a year-over-year basis.
+During the same period last year, the firm posted $0.71 earnings per share.
+Equities research analysts anticipate that Cisco Systems will post 3.09 earnings per share for the current year.

-Cisco Systems announced that its board has approved a share buyback program on Wednesday, February 16th that permits the company to buyback $15.00 billion in outstanding shares.
-This buyback authorization permits the network equipment provider to purchase up to 6.4% of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s board believes its shares are undervalued.
+Cisco Systems declared that its board has authorized a stock buyback program on Wednesday, February 16th that allows the company to repurchase $15.00 billion in outstanding shares.
+This repurchase authorization allows the network equipment provider to repurchase up to 6.4% of its shares through open market purchases.
+Shares repurchase programs are usually an indication that the company’s management believes its stock is undervalued.

-A number of research firms have commented on CSCO.
-Citigroup boosted their target price on Cisco Systems from $55.00 to $65.00 and gave the stock a neutral rating in a research report on Wednesday, December 22nd.
-Erste Group upgraded Cisco Systems from a hold rating to a buy rating in a research report on Thursday, December 9th.
-Raymond James decreased their target price on Cisco Systems from $64.00 to $63.00 and set an outperform rating on the stock in a research report on Thursday, February 17th.
-Cowen boosted their price target on Cisco Systems from $61.00 to $66.00 in a report on Thursday, February 17th.
-Finally, The Goldman Sachs Group cut Cisco Systems from a buy rating to a neutral rating and set a $65.00 price target for the company. in a report on Wednesday, January 19th.
-Twelve equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $63.89.
+Several equities analysts have recently weighed in on the stock.
+Cowen raised their price target on shares of Cisco Systems from $61.00 to $66.00 in a research note on Thursday, February 17th.
+Loop Capital assumed coverage on shares of Cisco Systems in a research note on Monday, February 14th.
+They set a buy rating and a $71.00 target price on the stock.
+Zacks Investment Research raised shares of Cisco Systems from a hold rating to a buy rating and set a $60.00 target price on the stock in a research note on Monday, January 24th.
+Citigroup lifted their target price on shares of Cisco Systems from $55.00 to $65.00 and gave the stock a neutral rating in a research note on Wednesday, December 22nd.
+Finally, StockNews.com cut shares of Cisco Systems from a strong-buy rating to a buy rating in a research report on Friday.
+Twelve research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $63.89.

-In other Cisco Systems news, SVP Prat Bhatt sold 468 shares of the stock in a transaction on Tuesday, December 14th.
-The stock was sold at an average price of $58.34, for a total transaction of $27,303.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Charles Robbins sold 15,382 shares of the stock in a transaction on Thursday, February 24th.
-The shares were sold at an average price of $53.86, for a total value of $828,474.52.
+In other Cisco Systems news, SVP Prat Bhatt sold 3,623 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
+The shares were sold at an average price of $56.40, for a total transaction of $204,337.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Charles Robbins sold 15,382 shares of the business’s stock in a transaction that occurred on Thursday, February 24th.
+The stock was sold at an average price of $53.86, for a total transaction of $828,474.52.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 19,473 shares of company stock valued at $1,060,115.
-0.02% of the stock is currently owned by corporate insiders.
+Insiders sold 19,473 shares of company stock valued at $1,060,115 in the last 90 days.
+Company insiders own 0.02% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-EverSource Wealth Advisors LLC purchased a new stake in shares of Cisco Systems during the fourth quarter worth $959,000.
-Tobam grew its position in shares of Cisco Systems by 28.0% in the fourth quarter.
+Several large investors have recently modified their holdings of the company.
+Monolith Advisors purchased a new stake in shares of Cisco Systems during the 4th quarter worth approximately $54,000.
+Ulland Investment Advisors LLC purchased a new stake in Cisco Systems in the 4th quarter valued at $29,000.
+Tobam raised its position in Cisco Systems by 28.0% in the 4th quarter.
 Tobam now owns 2,974 shares of the network equipment provider’s stock valued at $188,000 after purchasing an additional 650 shares during the last quarter.
-Monolith Advisors acquired a new stake in Cisco Systems during the fourth quarter worth about $54,000.
-Finally, Ulland Investment Advisors LLC acquired a new stake in Cisco Systems during the fourth quarter valued at approximately $29,000.
-71.94% of the stock is owned by institutional investors and hedge funds.
+Finally, EverSource Wealth Advisors LLC purchased a new stake in Cisco Systems in the 4th quarter valued at $959,000.
+Institutional investors and hedge funds own 71.94% of the company’s stock.

 About Cisco Systems (Get Rating)